chenyo-17/learn-distributed/src/mr/README.md

 ### Coordinator

-TODO:
+- The coordinator maintains 4 task states, the read/write of any state requires a lock.
+  - `openMapTasks`: a list of input file paths to be assigned to workers.
+  - `doneMapTasks`: a map from the input file paths to the finished reduce folder path.
+  - `openReduceTasks`: a list of reduce task numbers to be assigned to workers.
+  - `doneReduceTasks`: a list of completed reduce task numbers.
+- When initializing the coordinator, it also records `nFiles` and `nReduceTasks` to determine when all map tasks or reduce tasks are submitted.
+- When a worker fetches a task, the coordinator first checks whether exists open map tasks; if not, it checks whether all map tasks are submitted; if not, it asks the worker to wait.
+If all map tasks are submitted, i.e., `len(doneMapTasks) == nFiles`, the coordinator assigns a reduce task if there exists any, otherwise it either sends `wait` or `done` depending on whether it has received all reduced tasks, i.e., `len(doneReduceTasks) == nReduceTasks`.
+The `openMapTasks` and `openReduceTasks` are updated accordingly.
+- When a worker submits a map/reduce task, the coordinator updates `doneMapTasks`/`doneReduceTasks`.
+It also makes sure the task is removed from `openMapTasks`/`openReduceTasks`, as a task could have been timeout before it is submitted.
+- Whenever the coordinator assigns a task, it starts a goroutine to monitor the task.
+The monitor gorouting sleeps until a timeout is reached, and checks whether the task has been submitted by checking `doneMapTasks` or `doneReduceTasks`.
+If not, it adds back the timeout task to `openMapTasks`/`openReduceTasks` to assign it again later.

 ## Clarafications

 - The worker always creates `nReduce` reduce files even if some files are never written.
 This avoids the exception that a worker cannot find a file when doing a reduce task.
 - The coordinator never creates any folder or file.
 It only stores a reduce folder location when a map task is complete.
 Therefore, it does not need to distinguish between a finished and unfinished reduce folder as it is never aware of any unfinished folder location.
 - The same task may be submitted by multiple workers, e.g., the coordinator timeouts a task and reassigns it to another worker, and both workers submit it later.
-In this case, both workers write to the same file/folder, according to the section 3.4 in the paper (semantics in the presence of failures), this behavior is fine, especially when `mapf`and `reducef` are determinstic.
+In this case, both workers write to the same file/folder, this does not affect the maximum length of `doneMapTasks` or `doneReduceTasks`.
 - According to the paper, a worker needs to sort the keys in each reduce tasks, but my current `doReduceTask` implementation does not utilizes this property.
 Both sorted or unsorted solutions passed the tests in `test-mr.sh` with similar time consumption.